lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Retransmission Timer is dimensioned based on the LPWAN technology in use.
 When the Retransmission Timer expires, the sender sends an All-0 empty (resp.
 All-1 empty) fragment to request again the SCHC ACK for the window that ended with the All-0 (resp.
 All-1) fragment just sent.
 The window number is not changed.

 After receiving an All-0 or All-1 fragment, the receiver sends a SCHC ACK with an encoded Bitmap reporting whether any SCHC fragments have been lost or not.
 When the sender receives a SCHC ACK, it checks the W bit carried by the SCHC ACK.
 Any SCHC ACK carrying an unexpected W bit value is discarded.
 If the W bit value of the received SCHC ACK is correct, the sender analyzes the rest of the SCHC ACK message, such as the encoded Bitmap and the MIC.
 If all the SCHC Fragments sent for this window have been well received, and if at least one more SCHC Fragment needs to be sent, the sender advances its sending window to the next window value and sends the next SCHC Fragments.
-If no more SCHC Fragments have to be sent, then the SCHC fragmented packet transmission is finished.
+If no more SCHC Fragments have to be sent, then the fragmented SCHC Packet transmission is finished.

 However, if one or more SCHC Fragments have not been received as per the SCHC ACK (i.e. the corresponding bits are not set in the encoded Bitmap) then the sender resends the missing SCHC Fragments.
 When all missing SCHC Fragments have been retransmitted, the sender starts the Retransmission Timer, even if an All-0 or an All-1 has not been sent as part of this retransmission and waits for a SCHC ACK.
 Upon receipt of the SCHC ACK, if one or more SCHC Fragments have not yet been received, the counter Attempts is increased and the sender resends the missing SCHC Fragments again.
-When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by sending a Sender-Abort message and releases any resources for transmission of the packet.
-The sender also aborts an on-going SCHC Fragmented packet transmission when a failed MIC check is reported by the receiver or when a SCHC Fragment that has not been sent is reported in the encoded Bitmap.
+When Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented SCHC Packet transmission by sending a Sender-Abort message and releases any resources for transmission of the packet.
+The sender also aborts an on-going fragmented SCHC Packet transmission when a failed MIC check is reported by the receiver or when a SCHC Fragment that has not been sent is reported in the encoded Bitmap.

 On the other hand, at the beginning, the receiver side expects to receive window 0.
 Any SCHC Fragment received but not belonging to the current window is discarded.
 All SCHC Fragments belonging to the correct window are accepted, and the actual SCHC Fragment number managed by the receiver is computed based on the FCN value.
 The receiver prepares the encoded Bitmap to report the correctly received and the missing SCHC Fragments for the current window.
 After each SCHC Fragment is received, the receiver initializes the Inactivity Timer.
 When the Inactivity Timer expires, the transmission is aborted by the receiver sending a Receiver-Abort message.